At Long Last: Europe's Maiden League Winners in 2010

-He was the first Uzbek player to lead Kazakhstan's Premier League in scoring in 2004 (he co-led that year).
-In 2010, Ulugbek Bakayev returned for a second stint with Tobol after playing two seasons in Uzbekistan.
+The first Uzbek player to lead Kazakhstan's Premier League in scoring in 2004 (he co-led that year), Ulugbek Bakayev returned in 2010 for a second stint with Tobol after playing two seasons in Uzbekistan.
 In four years with Tobol, Bakayev scored 55 goals.
 In 2010, Bakayev scored 16 goals, including six on a penalty kick.
 These goals came handy as Tobol had a four-point lead over second-place over Irtysh while Aktobe and Shakhter Karagandy were both 10 points behind after 22 games.

 In addition to these three clubs, Tobol would also have to overcome Astana and Atyrau to win the league title.
 Despite winning its first two games in the championship phase, Tobol went winless in the next five matches.
 That winless streak included a 5-2 home loss against Aktobe on Oct.
 22, 2010.

 However, the loss motivated Tobol as the club won the final three games.
 Tobol began with Zhumaskaliyev scoring the only goal at Shakhter Karagandy before Bakayev scored his sixth penalty kick to give Tobol a 2-0 home victory over Astana.
 With control of their destiny on the final day, Tobol Kostanay won 2-0 at Atyrau on Nov.
 6, 2010, to win the league title.